arouyan/lakeFS/docs/quickstart/first_commit.md

 ## Install lakectl

-lakeFS comes with its own native CLI client, `lakectl`.
+lakeFS comes with its  native CLI client, `lakectl`.
-Most importantly, you can use it to perform Git-like operations like committing, reverting and merging.
+Most importantly, you can use it to perform Git-like operations like committing, reverting, and merging.

-Follow the below tutorial video to get started with the CLI, or follow the instructions on this page.
+Follow the video tutorial below to get started with the CLI or follow the instructions on this page.

 <iframe width="420" height="315" src="https://www.youtube.com/embed/8nO7RT411nA"></iframe>